beckerr-rzht/bbb-download/README.md

 Final MP4 video will include only presentation, audio and screenshare (no chat window, no whiteboard).
 - BigBueButton 2.0 is supported (10.08.2018)
 - Screenshare supported (18.09.2018)
+- BigBlueButton 2.2 is supported (tested with BBB 2.2 rc 5)

 ## Requirements
 1. python2.7